FelixOnline/v2/content/articles/2014-10-24-ambulances-arrive-at-the-union-after-rsm-dinner.md

 subtitle: >
   Two Ambulances were called to Beit Quadrangle last Friday night to collect two students who had been drinking in the Union bars
 date: "2014-10-24 12:52:53 +0100"

 # Attributes from Felix Online V1
 id: "4748"
 old_path: /news/4748/ambulances-arrive-at-the-union-after-rsm-dinner
 aliases:
  - /news/4748/ambulances-arrive-at-the-union-after-rsm-dinner
+imported: true
+comments:
+ - Good to see Philippa leading  Felix from the front with such a barnstorming nonarticle

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true